mlco2/codecarbon/docs/_sources/usage.rst.txt

 Decorator
 ~~~~~~~~~
-In case the training code base is wrapped in a function, users can use the decorator ``@track_co2`` on the function to enable tracking
+In case the training code base is wrapped in a function, users can use the decorator ``@track_emissions`` on the function to enable tracking
 emissions of the training code.

 .. code-block:: python

-   from co2tracker import track_co2
+   from codecarbon import track_emissions
    # Results are saved to a `emissions.csv` file
    # in the same directory by default.
-   @track_co2
+   @track_emissions
    def training_function():
        # training code goes here